alpocnito/OptimizationChallenge/README.md

 ListNode* new_node = memory + number_calls;
 number_calls++;
 ```

-I inserted thiese lines in the specific my_calloc function.
+I inserted these lines in the specific my_calloc function.
 Don't forget delete all free's!
 So, the final attempt for profile: